CNS-OIST/STEPS_PolyhedronROI/README.md

 * `TETMESH`: A steps.geom.Tetmesh object
 * `IMPORT_SCALE`: The scale used when the mesh is imported to STEPS.

-The tetrahedral ROIs can be defined and add to `TETMESH` using
+The tetrahedral ROIs can be defined and added to `TETMESH` using
 ```
 polyhedronROI.add_tet_ROIs(TETMESH, IMPORT_SCALE, spatial_index, BOUNDARY_FILES, ROI_LABELS)
 ```